 Upper Body Muscles

-The muscles of the arm, shoulder, upper back, and chest are all used to varying degrees while you are riding.
+The arm, shoulder, upper back, and chest muscles are all used to varying degrees while you are riding.
 The level of activation of these muscles depends on the circumstance and discipline.
 For instance, riding technical singletrack will work the upper body more than a section of smooth tarmac.

 The triceps, pectorals, and shoulder girdle help bear the weight of your upper body.
 The rougher the ride, the more the muscles are used.
 In particular, weak triceps can be problematic and often manifest in a rigid, locked elbow position.
 Because the arms act as a shock absorber, locked elbows can lead to neck and shoulder pain.
 Shoulder girdle strength is vital for time-trialists and triathletes riding in the aero position.

 The Latissimus dorsi is the largest muscle in the upper body and is used for various tasks.
 The lats expand and compress the rib cage when breathing.
 Additionally, they are used to pull on the handlebars.
 This is especially true when sprinting.

 How to Train Your Upper Body Muscles

 There are plenty of ways to train the upper body.
 Simple bodyweight exercises like pushups and pullups do a good job of targeting the upper body’s muscles.
 You can go a step further and try the spiderman pushup to add in some core work.
 If you have some dumbbells, renegade rows can strengthen both the lats and core.
-As long as you have access to free weights, the bench press and barbell rows are productive lifts that strengthen the upper body.
+As long as you have access to free weights, the bench press, barbell rows, and military press are productive lifts that strengthen the upper body.